The Song of Hiawatha: Music

-Longfellow's poem was taken as the first American epic to be composed of North American materials and free of European literary models.
-Earlier attempts to write a national epic, such as The Columbiad of Richard Snowden (1753–1825), ‘a poem on the American war’ published in 1795, or Joel Barlow's Vision of Columbus (1787) (rewritten and entitled The Columbiad in 1807), were considered derivative.
-Longfellow provided something entirely new, a vision of the continent's pre-European civilisation in a metre adapted from a Finnish, non-Indo-European source.
+The poem was taken as the first American epic to be composed of North American materials and free of European literary models.
+Earlier attempts to write a national epic, such as The Columbiad of Richard Snowden, ‘a poem on the American war’ published in 1795, or Joel Barlow's Vision of Columbus (1787) (rewritten and entitled The Columbiad in 1807), were considered derivative.
+Longfellow provided something entirely new: a vision of the continent's pre-European civilization in a metre adapted from a Finnish, non-Indo-European source.

 Soon after the poem's publication, composers competed to set it to music.
-One of the first to tackle the poem was Emile Karst, whose cantata Hiawatha (1858) freely adapted and arranged texts of the poem.
-It was followed by Robert Stoepel's Hiawatha: An Indian Symphony, a work in 14 movements that combined narration, solo arias, descriptive choruses and programmatic orchestral interludes.
+One of the first to tackle the poem was Emile Karst, whose cantata Hiawatha (1858) freely adapts and arranges texts of the poem.
+It was followed by Robert Stoepel's Hiawatha: An Indian Symphony, a work in 14 movements that combines narration, solo arias, descriptive choruses and programmatic orchestral interludes.
 The composer consulted with Longfellow, who approved the work before its premiere in 1859, but despite early success it was soon forgotten.
 An equally ambitious project was the five-part instrumental symphony by Ellsworth Phelps in 1878.

-American composer Bessie Marshall Whitely (1871–1944) composed an opera, Hiawatha's Childhood, based on Longfellow's poem.
+American composer Bessie Marshall Whitely composed an opera, Hiawatha's Childhood, based on the poem.

-The poem also influenced two composers of European origin who spent a few years in the US but did not choose to settle there.
-The first of these was Frederick Delius, who completed his tone poem Hiawatha in 1888 and inscribed on the title page the passage beginning "Ye who love the haunts of Nature" from near the start of the poem.
-The work was not performed at the time, and the mutilated score was not revised and recorded until 2009.

-The other instance was the poem's connection with Antonín Dvořák's Symphony No. 9, From the New World (1893).
-In an article published in the New York Herald on December 15, 1893, he said that the second movement of his work was a "sketch or study for a later work, either a cantata or opera ... which will be based upon Longfellow's Hiawatha" (with which he was familiar in Czech translation), and that the third movement scherzo was "suggested by the scene at the feast in Hiawatha where the Indians dance".
-African-American melodies also appeared in the symphony, thanks to his student Harry Burleigh, who used to sing him songs from the plantations which Dvořák noted down.
+The poem influenced two European composers who spent a few years in the US.
+Frederick Delius completed his tone poem Hiawatha in 1888 and inscribed on the title page the passage beginning "Ye who love the haunts of Nature" from near the start of the poem.
+The work was not performed at the time, and the score was revised and recorded in 2009.
+Antonín Dvořák's Symphony No. 9, From the New World (1893) is inspired by Longfellow's poem.
+In an article published in the New York Herald on December 15, 1893, he says that the second movement of his work was a "sketch or study for a later work, either a cantata or opera ... which will be based upon Longfellow's Hiawatha" (with which he was familiar in Czech translation), and that the third movement scherzo is "suggested by the scene at the feast in Hiawatha where the Indians dance".
+African-American melodies also appear in the symphony, thanks to Dvořák's student Harry Burleigh, who used to sing him songs from the plantations.
 The fact that Burleigh's grandmother was part Indian has been suggested to explain why Dvořák came to equate Indian with African American music in his pronouncements to the press.